 In my opinion, wood heat is probably the warmest heat available.
 However, you can place a gas log insert into your fireplace and heat your home with gas.
 We did this for one winter and considering our home had basically no insulation, it felt great.

-However, I’m really a wood burning girl.
-But if you are not, or you have breathing issues then you might want to consider this option.
+However, I’m really a wood-burning girl.
+If you are not, or you have breathing issues then you might want to consider this option.
 It is a great way to stay warm without running up your electric bill.

 So go ahead and think it over.
 If you decide to go with one of these options, I’m sure your bank account will thank you.
 Yes, it takes a little investment to get going, but in my opinion, it is money well spent.
 It was for us, at least.